How to Split Rent When You Live With a Couple

 3. Should Individual Income Play a Role?

-It’s possible but extremely uncommon to apply this method to every roommate.
+It’s possible but highly uncommon to apply this method to every roommate.
 This is because most roommate relationships, even if you’re friends, are much more transactional than a romantic partnership.

 Since you’re not building your life with the other person, you should likely expect your rent to be an equal share — even if the couple you live with divides expenses between themselves.